by Kris Oyen | Oct 9, 2023 | Podcast

 Subscribe to the Recovery Elevator Podcast Apple Podcasts | | More

-Today we have Nick.
-He is 41 and lives in Richfield, MN.
-He took his last drink on November 8th, 2023.
+Today we have Dennis.
+He is 36 years old and lives near Vancouver, Canada.
+Dennis took his last drink on September 5th, 2025.

 Recovery Elevator